TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 * What is the performance as a function of the jet four momenta components?
 Look in particular at the mass!
 * Can you somehow use the constituents themselves to improve performance?

 ## Incidence angle prediction of astroparticles passing through a detector

 Location: `registry.gitlab.unige.ch/ai-in-physics-course/exercises/project-dampe:latest`

+With the DAMPE detector we hope to find evidence of Dark Matter in space.
+The detector is a satelite in space with a calorimeter, but being in space particles could come from any direction, perfect for a regression task!

 ### Dataset
 In this project you will be looking at calorimeter images and energies measured in the [DAMPE](http://dpnc.unige.ch/dampe/) space telescope calorimeter.
 DAMPE is a satellite based experiment designed to search for dark matter signatures.

-This dataset consists of (simulated) hits in the DAMPE calorimeter.
+This dataset consists of (simulated) hits in the DAMPE calorimeter, which can be visualised as an image!
+Each pixel in the image is one readout-cell of the calorimeter, think of it as a camera with a very coarse granularity, but which is sensitive to particles not light.

 As the data is simulated, the true location of the incoming particle is known, and it's trajectory can be inferred from the x-y coordinates at the top and bottom of the calorimeter.

 ### Aims
 Infer the x-y coordinates of the incident particle at the top and bottom of the calorimeter using the image and scalar values.